 "I’m always knitting, it’s just a part of life now, a part of me.
 I love it."

 Using 100% lambswool & other natural fibres, the products I make & sell are incredibly soft to the touch & timeless in design.
 Working with a mostly neutral colour palette & minimal clean silhouettes, these pieces are made to last with great care, attention to detail and love.
-I recently showcased & sold products in a pop-up with John Lewis in Cheltenham in partnership with The Great British Exchange.
+In 2020 I showcased & sold products in a pop-up with John Lewis in Cheltenham in partnership with The Great British Exchange.
+I am proud to be a member of the Re:Directory , a sustainable shopping directory featuring many other fantastic small businesses.

-I design and make everything myself from my home studio.
+I design and make everything myself from my studio at the Bristol Textile Quarter.
 I use vintage, domestic knitting machines which are hand operated so it’s a very manual process, people don’t always realise it’s fully hand-driven; it’s like a weaver using a loom.
 The time and effort that goes into the knitting process means there’s a great sense of achievement when a piece comes together.
 I’m passionate about pushing knitwear forward and pushing people’s perception of knitwear forward.
 When you knit something nobody’s seen before, it’s just amazing – and all from a cone of yarn.

 My products are designed to be beautiful, practical and to do what they’re supposed to.
 I take the utmost care over every piece and always want to be sure the products work for people and are designed and made to be the best they can be and are created to last.
 I put so much into making sure the details and quality of the products are just right and am proud of the work that goes into designing, developing and making every piece.
 Seeing someone wearing and loving something you’ve created and made from a cone of yarn is a genuinely wonderful feeling.
 These pieces are made to last, to become heirlooms.
 I really want customers to love the products as much as I do, I want you to enjoy the experience and feel special wearing them.